Munich travel guide

 Opening time: Daily 10am to 4pm (mid-October to March), and 9am to 6pm (April to mid-October).

-The Alte Pinakothek is partially closed until 2017 for renovations and repairs.
+The Alte Pinakothek is partially closed until 2018 for renovations to improve Energy Efficiency.
 Travellers should check the official website listed below for details.

 Address: Barerstrasse 27